-ECCH 221 Literacy I 3 Credits
+ECCH 221 Emergent Literacy 3 Credits

-ECCH 222 Literacy II 3 Credits
+ECCH 222 Literacy and the Arts in the Elementary Classroom 3 Credits

 Examines effective methods for assessing children's literacy skills and for developing targeted instruction that reinforces, remediates and/or enriches literacy learning.
 Issues related to the literacy learning of all children, including children with disabilities and children from linguistically and culturally diverse backgrounds are examined.
 Research-based early intervention programs will be examined.
-Includes 30 hours of field experience in grades PreK-6.
+Includes 20 hours of field experience in grades PreK-6.

 ECCH 412 Managing the Early Childhood and Elementary Classroom 3 Credits

 Develops understanding of how to build classroom communities and organize the classroom for student success.
 Discusses the importance of a proactive approach to prevent behavior problems and investigates a variety of classroom management strategies.
 Strategies for collaborating with diverse families and other professionals will be explored, including strategies for co-teaching.